 Do You Need To Spend The Money On a High Watt Laser Machine?

 However, high wattage laser cutting machines are usually a lot more expensive than entry-level units.
 You can pay anywhere from $4,000 to $15,000 for some laser cutter models.
-Working with our staff at Thunder Laser, we can help you fund a price point that caters to exactly what you need.
+Working with our staff at Thunder Laser, we can help you find a price point that caters to exactly what you need.
 Prices differ widely for each model of Thunder Laser cutting machines.
 Things you should take into consideration when estimating the cost of a particular model are wattage, work-surface size, the type of laser, and some other additional features you need — generally, the bigger the wattage and work-surface, the higher the cost.

 Call us to discuss what additional add-ons your laser machine model ought to have, and get an itemized price estimate.
 Addons can cost around $2,000 to $5,000, though it varies depending upon the attachments.